Find Affordable College Courses

 Read full report on Engineering at Wake Forest University

-University of North Carolina at Chapel Hill ranked #7 on this year’s Most Popular Engineering Master’s Degree Schools in North Carolina list.
-UNC Chapel Hill is a very large public school located in the city of Chapel Hill.
+University of North Carolina at Chapel Hill came in at #7 in this year’s edition of the Most Popular Engineering Master’s Degree Schools in North Carolina ranking.
+UNC Chapel Hill is a fairly large public school located in the small city of Chapel Hill.

 Of the 4 students majoring in engineering at UNC Chapel Hill, 50% are male and 50% are female.

-Full Engineering at University of North Carolina at Chapel Hill Report
+Read full report on Engineering at University of North Carolina at Chapel Hill

 Best Engineering Colleges in the Southeast Region